tsubery/elon/README.md

 While the tools above are enough for activists to create outages.
 Bitcoin has many vulnerabilities in the application layer too.
 Since the protocol is not encrypted, any party between two nodes can manipulate communication.
 This was done in the [past](https://www.eff.org/es/wp/packet-forgery-isps-report-comcast-affair) by ISPs in order to restrict Bittorrent.
 We can be sure that the DPI technology that was used to do that has advanced since inception 20 years ago.
 A naive solution to L7 attacks would be to block peers that spam or send garbage.
 The problem is ISPs, governments or even Tor exit node can perform the flagged behavior causing peers to be blocked.
 Bitcoin solution is to sweep all these vectors of attack under the rug and focus on hype and marketing.

 #### Crawler
-In order to have indepnedent visibility into the network, we will write our own scraper.
+In order to have indepnedent visibility into the network, we should use our own crawlerer.
 It will recoursively ask nodes for their peers until no new peers are discovered.
 Connecting to a node only to ask for a list of peers is an integral part of the how the reference implementation works.
 When a full node launches for the [first time or runs out of peers](https://github.com/bitcoin/bitcoin/blob/55a156fca08713b020aafef91f40df8ce4bc3cae/src/net.cpp#L1608) it uses these [dns seeds](https://github.com/bitcoin/bitcoin/blob/55a156fca08713b020aafef91f40df8ce4bc3cae/src/chainparams.cpp#L121-L129) to find targets to [solicit](https://github.com/bitcoin/bitcoin/blob/55a156fca08713b020aafef91f40df8ce4bc3cae/src/net.h#L175-L178) addresses from.
 These DNS entries are centrally controlled by some [randos](https://github.com/bitcoin/bitcoin/blob/55a156fca08713b020aafef91f40df8ce4bc3cae/src/chainparams.cpp#L121-L129).
 ```cpp
 vSeeds.emplace_back("seed.bitcoin.sipa.be"); // Pieter Wuille
 vSeeds.emplace_back("dnsseed.bluematt.me"); // Matt Corallo